CheneyDing/academic-dc/content/authors/admin/_index.md

     url: https://hust.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed sytems, storage system and database.
+bio: My research interests include distributed sytems, storage systems and database.

 # Interests to show in About widget
 interests:
-  - Computer Architecture
+  - Distributed Systems
-  - Storage System
+  - Storage Systems
   - Database

 # Education to show in About widget